vjcitn/AnVILPublish/README.md

 if (!"AnVILPublish" %in% rownames(installed.packages()))
     BiocManager::install("AnVILPublish")
 ```

+# Requirements

+**Note**.
+The package currently works for Google Cloud Platform
+workspaces and does *NOT* support AnVIL workspaces that use the Azure
+platform.

+## Best practices

 There are only a small number of functions in the package; it is likely
 best practice to invoke these using `AnVILPublish::...()` rather than